Plansplaining, part 4. Let’s repartition the streams.

 It is important to note that, even though Hash Match #4 and Parallelism #5 both use a hash function on the same column, it is not the same hash function.
 The Hash Match operator prefers a hash function with a rather large range, in order to minimize the chance of hash collisions.
 The hash function used in Parallelism #5, with a range of just eight values, would never be chosen for a Hash Match.

 The second phase, called “probe phase” then starts when the Hash Match operator receives its first GetNext call, typically immediately after the Initialize call returns.
-During the probe phase, the operator requests rows from its build input (the bottom input), applies then applies the same hash function as in its build phase but now to the value of FactOnlineSales.StoreKey (as seen in the Hash Keys Probe property).
+During the probe phase, the operator requests rows from its probe input (the bottom input), applies then applies the same hash function as in its build phase but now to the value of FactOnlineSales.StoreKey (as seen in the Hash Keys Probe property).
 It then goes to the bucket identified by the hash and looks for matching rows in that bucket only.
 Matching rows are returned; when no more matches are found the next row from the probe input is tried.
 (And as always, control returns after returning a row, and resumes where it left on the next call).

 The same StoreKey value, regardless of which table it is coming from, always results in the same hash value.
 So the algorithm only has to search for matches in that single bucket.
 That means it has to look at a few rows only – the “return on investment” for the (rather expensive) creation of the hash table.
 In most cases the Hash Match has to do an additional test on the join predicate, found in the “Probe Residual” property, to prevent bad matches being returned due to hash collisions.
 In this specific case there is no Probe Residual because, for integer columns such as StoreKey, the optimizer can find hash functions that are 100% collision free.